Adjustments 30% ruling

 Cutback consequences

-The employer must now start monitoring throughout the five-year period when the percentage of the 30% rule changes.
+The employer must now start monitoring throughout the five-year period when the percentage of the 30% ruling changes.
 This may also affect the choice to reimburse the actual extraterritorial expenses and not assume the applicable percentage.
 Extraterritorial costs are, for example:

 • The additional cost of living due to a higher price level in the Netherlands than in the country of origin;